vinimarcili/react-instagram-clone/README.md

 ### Resources

 - Use this JSON file to populate your feed with posts: [instagram sample](https://gist.github.com/mgcm/4d4ddf687b1399b87de4)
-- For profile pics, you can use [robohash.org](https://robohash.org/).
+- For pics, you can use [robohash.org](https://robohash.org/).
 Ex: https://robohash.org/vinimarcili123 (replace the username vinimarcili123 with any string)
-- For Feed pics, you can use [picsum.photos](https://picsum.photos/).
-Ex: https://picsum.photos/id/1084/400/400 (replace the id 1084 with any number)

 ## Deploy